De Havilland Canada: Formation

 In November 2018, Viking Air parent Longview Aviation Capital acquired the Bombardier Dash 8 program and the de Havilland brand from Bombardier, in a deal that was expected to close by the second half of 2019.
 In January 2019, Longview announced that it would establish a new company in Ontario, De Havilland Aircraft of Canada Limited, to continue production of the Q400 model and support the Dash 8 range.
 The deal closed on 3 June 2019; the newly formed company inherited an order book of 51 Q400s.
 Longview did not intend to merge Viking Air and De Havilland.
 Some 1200 Bombardier staff transferred to the new De Havilland company, which intended to continue Dash 8-400 production at Downsview until a lease expires in 2023 and hopes to negotiate an extension to that date.
 Other Dash 8 variants are also under consideration, in particular to target the North American 50-seater market.

 In 2019, the company acquired the Short C-23 Sherpa.
 DHC currently has interest in restarting the program for the defense and firefighting markets, and is looking to the feasibility of doing so.

 In February 2022, Longview consolidated its activities, with Viking Air, Longview Aviation, Pacific Sky Training, De Havilland Canada, and Longview Aviation Capital itself all being rebranded as De Havilland Aircraft of Canada.
 In June 2022, after a celebration with 10 DHC types present, from a 1942 Tiger Moth to a 2019 DHC-8-400, the last DHC aircraft left the Downsview site and the offices were relocated to nearby Mississauga.

 In September 2022, DHC announced its plans to construct a new manufacturing facility, De Havilland Field, in Wheatland County, Alberta.
-The new facility is intended to merge its two manufacturing facilities and produce the Twin Otter and Dash 8 planes, as well as the new DHC-515 firefighting aircraft.
-First production at the new site is planned to begin in 2025.
+The new facility is intended to merge its two manufacturing facilities and produce the Twin Otter and Dash 8 planes, as well as DHC-515 firefighting aircraft.
+The new site broke ground in May 2026.